darshika1994/PdfQ-A/README.md

 # PDF Q&A Tool

-This **PDF Q&A Tool** is an interactive web application that allows users to query information from PDF documents using natural language.
-It loads PDFs, processes them into embeddings, and then answers user queries based on the content of these documents.
+The **PDF Q&A Tool** uses the **Groq Llama3-8b-8192** model for generating responses based on the content of the PDF documents.
+This model is part of the Groq AI platform, which provides high-performance computing for tasks like natural language processing and document analysis.
+Specifically, it is utilized to understand and process the queries asked by users in relation to the document's context, enabling accurate and efficient responses based on the embedded content from the PDFs.

 ## How It Works